Biochar

 (more sophisticated: burn biomass in an engineered furnace with features that allow oxygen to be blocked by the operator after a degree of combustion has occurred)

 (more sophisticated: heat biomass in the absence of oxygen using an external heat source.
-The decomposition gases are captured and either are burned to supplement the external heat source or collected as products for some other process or use.)
+The decomposition gases are captured and either are burned to supplement the external heat source or collected as products for some other process or use.
+Heating may be by direct contact with gas or the walls of a channel or pipe, or by contact with molten salt)

 {other CDR approaches related to biochar}